xelarion/go-layout/README.md

 - **Usecase Layer**: Contains core business logic independent of the API layer.
 Defines Repository interfaces as per the dependency inversion principle.
 - **Repository Layer**: Manages data access and database interactions.

+### Dependency Injection

+The application uses Google Wire for dependency injection with a modular provider set approach:

+- **Provider Sets**: Each layer (repository, usecase, service, handler) maintains its own provider set, making dependencies explicit and easier to manage
+- **Auto-Generated Code**: Wire automatically generates the dependency injection code, eliminating manual wiring
+- **Modularity**: Adding new components only requires updating the relevant provider set and regenerating the wire_gen.go file

 ### Permission System

 The application implements a role-based permission system for access control: